Skip to main content

 Task Graphs and Branching

 Bosun tasks can be expressed as graphs so you can branch, merge, and conditionally skip steps without writing imperative control flow.
 The manifest still lists the individual steps, but you describe how they connect by declaring start and end nodes plus the transitions between them.
+Input definitions and their default values continue to live under the top-level inputs block, so the same manifest fields work for sequential and graph workflows alike.

 Graph Manifest Structure